teamosis/gethugothemes-documentation/content/guide.md

 To create a new blog post, you can duplicate an existing blog post and update the content accordingly.
 For example, if you want to create a new blog post called "My First Post," you can duplicate the `post.md` file and rename it to `my-first-post.md`.
 Then, you can update the content in the new file.

+### CMS Integration

+If you want to use a CMS to manage your content, you can see the [Official Hugo Documentation](https://gohugo.io/tools/frontends/) for more information.

+Or you can take our [Custom Service](https://gethugothemes.com/get-a-quote) for CMS integration support.

 ---

 ## Modules & Plugins